MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 For more information, see
 [About Update Notifications](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_update_notifications?view=powershell-7)

-## Installing or Migrating to PowerShell 7.0
+## Installing or migrating to PowerShell 7.0

 PowerShell 7 is designed to work fully side-by-side with Windows PowerShell and PowerShell Core, so migrating to PowerShell 7 won't interfere with your existing work.
-Whether your installing PowerShell on macOS or Linux for the first time, or migrating from Windows PowerShell or PowerShell Core, the below information will get you started.
+Whether you're installing PowerShell on macOS or Linux for the first time, or migrating from Windows PowerShell or PowerShell Core, the below information will get you started.